Poreč: Economy

 Traditionally, economic activities have always been connected with the land and sea.
 The only significant industry in the area is food processing, but Croatia's ongoing integration into the broader European economy has led to Poreč seeing growth in its trade, finance and communication sectors.
 However, the primary source of income is tourism.

 Real estate prices are very high due to the city's prime location.

 Demographics

-According to the 2011 census, the main ethnic groups in Poreč-Parenzo are Croats (74.8%), Istrian Italians (3.2%), Serbs (3.4%), Albanians (2.7%) and Bosniaks (1.95%).
+According to the 2011 census, the main ethnic groups in Poreč are Croats (74.8%), Istrian Italians (3.2%), Serbs (3.4%), Albanians (2.7%) and Bosniaks (1.95%).

-Also part of the Parentian people submitted the choice "regional" (as Istrian), regardless of their Italian or Croatian origin.
+Also part of the people of Poreč submitted the choice "regional" (as Istrian), regardless of their Italian or Croatian origin.
 In the common use Italian is spoken by 15% of the local population.

-According to the 2011 census, there are 9,790 residents of the town of Poreč-Parenzo, and with all settlements included, municipality of Poreč-Parenzo has a total of 16,696 residents:
+According to the 2011 census, there are 9,790 residents of the town of Poreč, and with all settlements included, municipality of Poreč has a total of 16,696 residents: